 Wooden skirting boards are often damaged beyond repair in the event of flooding, leaving the homeowner faced with costly repairs to the entire ground floor area.
 A simple fix to protect your home against flood damage is to install water-resistant plastic skirting boards instead.
 While not as aesthetically pleasing as wooden skirting, plastic requires just a simple wipe down after flooding, rather than being completely replaced.
 If you don’t like this idea, at least consider varnishing your wooden skirting to give it an added layer of protection should your home face storm damage.

 If you live in an area that has a high-risk of flooding, then taking a look at the flooring in your home is a good idea.
 Carpet is often irreparably damaged in flooding, and is not a good choice if your home is in a high-risk zone.
-Instead, non-fitted carpets or rugs can easily be lifted and removed before your home is even affected.
+Instead, you could opt for tiles, or non-fitted carpets or rugs which can easily be lifted and removed before your home is even affected.

 If your home is damaged by storms and flooding, having Buildings & Contents insurance will ensure that your home and the possessions inside are covered by your insurance policy.